-Name Icon Description Home Selecting this icon returns you to the Home screen from any test.
-Desktop Selecting this icon opens and closes the standard Windows toolbars at the top and bottom of the screen, which allow you access to the Windows desktop.
+Name lcon Description Home Selecting this icon returns you to the Home screen from any test.
+Desktop Selecting this icon opens and closes the standard Windows toolbars at the top and bottom of the screen, which allows you access to the Windows desktop.
 Menu Selecting this icon opens a menu that provides information and basic operations and features for the current screen.
-Change Vehicle The currently identified vehicle is shown to the right of the icons, selecting allows you to change the identified test vehicle.
-View Record Selecting the icon opens an editable worksheet of vehicle records.
-Hardware Status Indicates the connectivity status of the Scan Module.
-Tialdwale Status Indicates the connectivity status of the Scope Multimeter.
+Change Vehicle the right of the icons, sele The currently identified vehicle is shown to the right of the icons, selecting allows you to change the identified test vehicle.
+Selecting the icon opens an editable worksheet of vehicle records.
+Hardware Status (ig Indicates the connectivity status of the Scan Module.
+Indicates the connectivity status of the Scope Multimeter.